Waiting for luggage

 Lunch

-$20 per person.
+Lunch is on your own.
+If you want to experience the local food, plan on around $15 to $20 per person.
+Be prepared to leave a 15% tip (lunch and lunch tips are not included in your tour price, except for St. Peter’s Fish lunch).
 Feel free to take along a simple snack instead.
 Breakfast and dinner are included in the tour price and will be served at the hotel.
-Keep in mind that soft drinks are per glass with no free refills.
+Keep in mind that soft drinks are per bottle ($3 to $4) with no free refills.
 Coffee and tea are usually complimentary with your hotel meals.
-Tap water is clean and accessible.
+Tap water is clean and at no charge.

 How to Dress